SolaceLabs/logstash-input-solace/README.md

 # Logstash Input Plugin for Solace

-A plugin for reading any data off a Solace PubSub+ event broker and injecting into Logstash.
-Logstash can then be configured to push the data into Elaxtic or any other number of destination, including many monitoring databases and other message broker technologies.
+A plugin for reading any data or events as messages off a Solace PubSub+ event broker and injecting into Logstash.
+Logstash can then be configured to push the data into Elaxtic or any other number of destination, including many monitoring databases and other message broker technologies (i.e. Logstash can be a bridge).

 This is a starter project, work-in-progress.
 It is based on https://github.com/logstash-plugins/logstash-input-java_input_example and https://www.elastic.co/guide/en/logstash/current/java-input-plugin.html.